PostHog offers considerable flexibility in hosting and configuration options to comply with privacy regulations around the world.

 - Identifies a 'data subject' directly

 - Can be used to identify a 'data subject' when combined with other information

 Read our simple guide to personal data and PII for more specific examples to help you identify what personal data you are collecting.

 There are three key GDPR principles that impact your use PostHog and analytics in general:

 - You need to have a good reason to collect personal data

 - You need to acquire unambiguous consent

 Our guide to personal data provides an overview of what's considered personal data under the GDPR, but suffice it to say that its definition is broad.

 Is PostHog GDPR compliant?

-Yes, PostHog is GDPR compliant.
-We have in-depth GDPR guidance documentation for advice on deploy PostHog in a GDPR-compliant way, including how to configure GDPR consent in PostHog and complying with 'right to be forgotten' requests.
+We have in-depth GDPR guidance documentation for advice on deploying PostHog in a GDPR-compliant way, including how to configure GDPR consent in PostHog and complying with 'right to be forgotten' requests.